Study in Spain!

 For information about additional scholarships please visit our External Scholarships web page.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the Cursos program will be required to enroll in 12-18 credits per semester.
+Students participating on the ISA Salamanca program will normally take a total of 12-15 credits.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.